soffes/blog/published/2006-10-19-my-quote-of-the-week-4/my-quote-of-the-week-4.markdown

 ---
-title: My Quote of the Week
+tags:
-categories: quote
+- quote
 ---

+# My Quote of the Week

 > My spiritual gift is procrastination.
 I’m really good at it.